Ricardo Sousa

-Sousa began coaching in 2015, leading clubs including Beira-Mar and taking Mafra to the cup semi-finals in 2022.
+Sousa began coaching in 2015, managing clubs including Beira-Mar, and taking Mafra to the cup semi-finals in 2022.

 Playing career

 Club

 Sousa was born in São João da Madeira.
 Growing up as a footballer in FC Porto, he would play only three games for its first team – a 0–0 Primeira Liga draw against C.D.
 Santa Clara and two UEFA Champions League appearances, twice as a substitute – and went on to represent S.C.
 Beira-Mar, where he made his top-division debut in the second part of the 1998–99 season, Santa Clara and C.F.
 Os Belenenses in consecutive loans; on 16 June 1999, he scored arguably the most important goal of his career as the Aveiro club defeated S.C.
 Campomaiorense 1–0 to win the Taça de Portugal.

 Sousa was finally released by Porto in July 2002, returning to Beira-Mar and representing Boavista F.C. in the following campaign.
 He netted 14 times for a team that only achieved 32, one of the worst records in that year's top flight.

 Subsequently, Sousa left Boavista, signing for three years with German club Hannover 96, during which time he spent the second half of the 2004–05 on loan to De Graafschap of the Dutch Eredivisie and the whole of the 2006–07 season in the Portuguese top tier with Boavista, also on loan.

 In summer 2007, Sousa joined Cypriot First Division's AC Omonia.
 The following January, he returned to Germany and joined 2.
 Bundesliga side Kickers Offenbach, starting in all 16 appearances he made and providing five assists in an eventual relegation.

 Sousa split the 2008–09 campaign in Segunda Liga, starting with Beira-Mar and signing for U.D.
 Leiria in January 2009.
-After contributing only four matches and 138 minutes to the latter's return to the he division, he moved abroad again, now with NK Drava Ptuj in Slovenia.
+After contributing only four matches and 138 minutes to the latter's return to the division, he moved abroad again, now with NK Drava Ptuj in Slovenia.
 In July 2010, he returned to Portugal's division two with U.D.
 Oliveirense, before ending his playing career in the lower leagues with SC São João de Ver and G.D.
 Gafanha.